|

-English Lesson 009: How To Translation A Peom (5)
+English Lesson 009: How To Translation A Peom (5) --By Mr. Jim Broadbent (Canada)

 Hi, friends, I am very glad to receive to some different onions about Chinese poem translation.
 I do think, the different voice is just something to push us to make our work enter a higher level and higher quality. :-)